mufasa1611/cody/README.md

 ### Images

-- The company logo and the background landing page image are were kindly provided by the company Altrad Hofmaninger.
+- The company logo and the background landing page image are used with the kind permission of the Altrad Hofmaninger company.

 - The team symbol photo was taken from [pexels](https://www.pexels.com/)